connexcs/docs/docs/customer-ratecard.md

 The revision tab shows previous changes made to rate cards.
 For example: previous Rule count, Presentation, Currency, date created, and Billing.

 ## Properties
- * **Rate Cards** - defines how customer routing is built as well as how customer prices are are derived
+ * **Rate Cards** - defines how customer routing is built as well as how customer prices are derived
  * **Manual Ordering** - allows for granular ordering of specific prefixes and which carriers to send to
- * **Contracts** - specify a default contract that applies to a particular rate card
+ * **Contracts** - specify a default contract that applies to a specific rate card

 [customer-card-1]: /card/img/121.png "Customer-card-1"
 [customer-card-2]: /card/img/122.png "Customer-card-2"